Royals 'waiting by telephone' for Kate's baby

 "Hopefully by the end of the week, he or she will be there," Camilla said during an official visit in southwest England.
 "We are all just waiting by the telephone."

-As the days of waiting for the new royal heir have rolled into weeks, rumors have sped around the Internet and via Twitter where an account has been set up for the Royal Fetus and the hashtag GreatKateWait is widely used.
+As the days of waiting for the new royal heir have rolled into weeks, rumours have sped around the Internet and via Twitter where an account has been set up for the Royal Foetus and the hashtag GreatKateWait is widely used.

 The waiting game has proved a boon for bookmakers offering odds on the date of the birth and for public relations companies pulling royal-related stunts to capture the interest of bored journalists looking to fill the time and publication pages.